microtype/colibrio/README.md

 Colibrio is a simple chat where you can send the last message as tweet

----INSTRUCTIONS - How to Run Colibrio on Windows---
+---INSTRUCTIONS - How to Run Colibrio (only tested on Windows)---
 > Download the folder
 COMMAND PROMPT
 > Start your Command Prompt by typing cmd followed by enter in the windows search bar